WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Horse Creek Trail, June 21, 2005.

 Mertensia franciscana is common along streams, in moist meadows, and in open woods.
-It grows in small patches as pictured here, in three or four foot diameter bush-like clusters with hundreds of flowers in bloom at the same time, or, as pictured below, as individual plants.
+It grows in small patches as pictured here, or in three or four foot diameter bush-like clusters with hundreds of flowers in bloom at the same time, or, as pictured below, as individual plants.

 Mertensia franciscana